CreepPork/python-influxdb-ups-monitor/README.md

 # python-influxdb-ups-monitor

 A simple Python script that allows for you to monitor your PowerWalker UPS (connected via serial) by returning various parameters that are fed into InfluxDB (Telegraf).
+It will also shutdown all ESXi VMs using vCenter.

 ## Installation